IdiosApps/ShanghaiTeacherTips/index.md

 ### Todo: Checking mobile data usage on China Unicom

 ### Todo: WeChat location sharing to meet up with your friends
+Simply hit the "+" at the lower right of a chat, then "Location", then choose "Real-time location".
+Don't forget to have location permissions enabled!